 - 1 ounce grated Parmesan cheese — I used extra because we all love Parmesan!

-Reprinted from The Wellness Mama Cookbook © 2014, 2016 by Wellness Mama (Harmony Books, Penguin Random House LLC).
+Reprinted with permission from The Wellness Mama Cookbook © 2014, 2016 by Wellness Mama (Harmony Books, Penguin Random House LLC).
 Photo by Helene Dujardin.

 Thanks for sharing Katie!